-With over half a million LinkedIn users, there are plenty of interest and targeting options for marketers who want to advertise on LinkedIn.
+With hundreds of millions of LinkedIn users, there are plenty of interest and targeting options for marketers who want to advertise on LinkedIn.
 To do that, aside from understanding your target audience, you also need to understand the type of audience that’s on LinkedIn.

-According to LinkedIn, of all its users, 90 million are senior-level influencers (LinkedIn, 2019).
-That makes up nearly 15 percent of its more than 660 million users worldwide.
+According to LinkedIn, of all its users, 180 million are senior-level influencers (LinkedIn, 2021).
+That makes up nearly 25 percent of its total user base.

-At 63 million, almost one in ten LinkedIn users are decision-makers.
-About 40 million are mass affluent users, 17 million are categorized as opinion leaders and 10 million are C-level executives.
+At 63 million, more than one in eight LinkedIn users are decision-makers and about 10 million are categorized as C-level executives.

 6. LinkedIn for Business

-However, this doesn’t mean that all of these 30+ million businesses listings are created and managed by their respective companies as LinkedIn automatically generates business listings when a user adds experiences from organizations that are yet to be listed.
+However, this doesn’t mean that all of these 55+ million business listings are created and managed by their respective companies as LinkedIn automatically generates business listings when a user adds experiences from organizations that are yet to be listed.

-Even then, this still means that LinkedIn is about halfway to its goal of getting all 70 million companies in the world to have a profile on its network.
+Even then, this still means that LinkedIn is well on its way to its goal of getting all 70 million companies in the world to have a profile on its network.